 Collaboration Hindered Without Translation

-To facilitate the inevitable collaboration between Brazilian life science industry players and foreign partners, professional translation company must be consulted.
+To facilitate the inevitable collaboration between Brazilian life science industry players and foreign partners, professional translation services company must be consulted.

 Life science translation services can handle both the regulatory requirements of the Brazilian government and the technical and scientific translations that must occur to maintain an efficient collaborative effort.